Korean barbecue: History

 Maekjeok from Goguryeo era (37 BCE–668 CE) is the oldest record related to Korean barbecue.
 During the Joseon period (1392–1897), roasted beef Neobiani was a favorite of the Joseon royal family.

 Korean barbecue spread to Japan around the 1910–1945 Japanese colonial period.
 It was adapted to Japanese tastes, and now persists today as yakiniku.

+In the Philippines, unlimited Korean barbecue chains like Samgyupsalamat became popular in the late 2010s, often serving samgyeopsal with unlimited rice and side dishes.